SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 For an overview of the CSV format used, see [here](https://support.safetyculture.com/integrations/safetyculture-csv-exporter-tool/#format)

-Audits are grouped into common CSV files by template.
-Audits built from the same template are appended to a CSV file named using the templates unique ID number. i.e. `TEMPLATE_ID.csv`
+Audits built from the same template will be saved in the same CSV file which is named after the templates unique ID number. i.e. `TEMPLATE_ID.csv`

-To export Multiple Audits to Bulk CSV file, execute run the `safetyculture_audit_exporter` with the format option set to CSV:
+To export Multiple Audits to Bulk CSV file, run the `safetyculture_audit_exporter` with the format option set to CSV:
 ```
 $ safetyculture_audit_exporter --format csv
 ```